Partner Grants

 Parkview Center School Parkview Water Project 2024 $19,500

-Saint Paul Parks and Recreation BIPOC Parks Ambassadors $10,000
+Saint Paul Parks and Recreation Parks Ambassadors $10,000

 Saint Paul Police Department – Police Activities League Urban Students Become Urban Ice Anglers $10,000